apache/doris/new-docs/en/get-starting/get-starting.md

 ## Stand-alone deployment

 **Before creating, please prepare the compiled FE/BE file, this tutorial will not repeat the compilation process. **

-> If you have no intention of compiling or want to directly download the successfully compiled file, you can use the following link to download the corresponding version
->
-> Apache-Doris-Release--JDK1.8 precompiled version:
->
-> Baidu Palo-1.0-preview2-JDK1.8 precompiled version: https://palo-cloud-repo-bd.bd.bcebos.com/baidu-doris-release/PALO-1.0.0-preview2-no-avx2 -binary.tar.gz

 1. Set the maximum number of open file handles in the system